fbpx

 Here are some math shortcuts and problem-solving techniques that can help you solve questions faster:

-5. Understand Number Properties
+5. Master Number Properties

 Quick Tricks for SAT Math

-1. Look for Patterns in Sequences
+1. Spot Patterns in Sequences

-2. Use the “Last-Digit” Trick for Multiplication
+2. Use the Last-Digit Shortcut

-4. Always Check for Symmetry in Geometry
+4. Look for Symmetry in Geometry

-5. Remember Pythagorean Triplets
+5. Memorize Pythagorean Triplets

-8. Use Approximation and Estimation for Complex Expressions
+8. Round and Estimate Complex Expressions

 Strategic Calculator Tips